 Energy Performance Certificates Explained

 You've probably arrived here after learning you need - or will soon need - an Energy Performance Certificate before you can legally market your home for sale or rent to the public.
-This section will run you through, in simple English, what's involved, and what to watch out for when ordering a Home Information Pack.
+This section will run you through, in simple English, what's involved, and what to watch out for.

 Need an EPC?